scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** self
 - **Duration:** concentration, 10 minutes

 Your form blurs as 3 illusory projections of yourself hide your true position.
-Any time you would be attacked by a single target attack, spell, or maneuver, the attacker must roll a perception check against your roll.
+Any time you would be attacked by a single target attack, spell, or maneuver, the attacker must roll a perception challenge against your roll.
 On failure the attack misses destroying one of the illusions.
 The spell ends once all illusions have been destroyed.
 A creature that can see through illusions is unaffected by this spell.

 Increase the number of illusions by 1 for every level cast above 3rd.